t-keller/microservices-poc/README.md

 ## To-do

-1. Implement an OAuth2 security scheme
-2. Add support for Lombok
-3. Fix the startup error of "gdpr-service"
+1. Fix the startup error of "gdpr-service"